AngeloETH/Smart-Contract-ECDSA-signature-verified/README.md

-The implementation of ecrecovery in solidity using truffle
+Implementation of ecrecovery in solidity using truffle

 run test: